 may also cause unwanted changes in the way you look.
 If it isn't treated, over time it can lead to serious health problems, such as diabetes and heart disease.
-Most women with PCOS grow many small cysts camera.gif on their ovaries.
+Most women with PCOS grow many small cysts in their ovaries.
 That is why it is called polycystic ovary syndrome.
-The cysts are not harmful but lead to hormone imbalances.
+The cysts are not harmful but lead to hormonal imbalance.

 Reasons for PCOD - The cause of PCOS is not fully understood, but genetics may be a factor.
 PCOS seems to run in families, so your chance of having it is higher if other women in your family have it or have irregular periods or diabetes.
 PCOS can be passed down from either your mother's or father's side.

-Symptoms tend to be mild at first.
+Symptoms of PCOD - Symptoms tend to be mild at first.
 You may have only a few symptoms or a lot of them.
 The most common symptoms are:

-Weight gain and trouble losing weight.
+Weight gain and trouble losing weight

 Extra hair on the face and body.
-Often women get thicker and darker facial hair and more hair on the chest, belly, and back.
+Often women get thicker and darker facial hair and more hair on the chest, belly, and back

-Thinning hair on the scalp.
+Thinning hair on the scalp

-Irregular periods.
-Often women with PCOS have fewer than nine periods a year.
+Irregular periods - Often women with PCOS have fewer than nine periods a year.
 Some women have no periods.
-Others have very heavy bleeding.
+Others have - very heavy bleeding

-Fertility problems.
-Many women who have PCOS have trouble getting pregnant (infertility).
+Fertility problems - Many women who have PCOS have trouble getting pregnant (infertility)

 Regular exercise, healthy foods, and weight control are the key treatments for PCOS.
 Treatment can reduce unpleasant symptoms and help prevent long-term health problems.
 Try to fit in moderate activity and/or vigorous activity often.
 Walking is a great exercise that most people can do.

 Eat heart-healthy foods.
 This includes lots of vegetables, fruits, nuts, beans, and whole grains.
 It limits foods that are high in saturated fat, such as meats, cheeses, and fried foods.

 If you smoke, consider quitting.
 Women who smoke have higher androgen levels that may contribute to PCOS symptoms.
 Your doctor may also prescribe birth control pills to reduce symptoms, metformin to help you have regular menstrual cycles, or fertility medicines if you are having trouble getting pregnant.